Navigation: HOW DO I? >

 7.Save that change with the File ⇒ Save menu option in Notepad, then exit Notepad.

 8.Only on the computer that has the most current version of the database, plug in your USB memory key.
 From the window showing the Data Directory, drill down into its subdirectory named Data.
-You should see files there named ACCOUNTS.DB and ACCOUNTS.metadata, and one or more files named YourOrganization.S4A.
+You should see files there named ACCOUNTS.DB and perhaps ACCOUNTS.metadata, and one or more files named YourOrganization.S4A.
 Copy all files in that directory to the USB memory key, in its main directory, for example E:\.

 9.Exit the Window showing the Data Directory.